stfwi/engineers-decor/readme.md

   Can be used e.g. for structural support or wire relay post, where the height of the IE wire posts does not match.

+- *Thin and thick steel support poles*: Hollow steel pole fragments, can be placed in all directions.
+Also with head/food end components.
+Thin poles crafted 3x3 from three steel ingots (output 12), thick poles crafted 3x3 from six thin steel poles.

+- Double-T steel support: Horizontal top-aligned support beam, placed in the direction you look.
+Auto connects to adjacent beams if facing towards them.
+Auto connects to steel poles underneath.
+Crafted 3x3 from thin steel poles in a T-shape (output: 6 beams).

 - *Inset spot light*: Small metal framed glowstone based light source for ceiling, wall, or floor.
 Light level like a torch.
 Thin, hence not blocking the way.
   Allows illuminating places where electrical light installations are problematic.

+- *Fluid pipe check valve*: IE fluid pipe styled straight valve that conducts fluids only in one direction.
+Crafted from 3x3 from three fluid pipes.

 More to come slowly but steadily.